ryanalden/esphome-jura-component/README.md

 FA:0F | Reads "B. Full", Freezes up
 DA:16 | Shows the final two digits on the display, i.e. "16.."

-If you figure out how to force a rinse, please let me know!
+If you figure out how to force a rinse on this model, please let me know!